 If it’s a tiny bubble, don’t pop it.
 Simply cover it with a bandage to protect it from continued friction.
 You can also try cutting a hole the size of the blister in some moleskin and placing that overtop before covering with gauze.
 It’s important to leave the skin intact since it acts as a protective barrier to outside bacteria.

 Larger blisters will need to be drained.
 There is a way to do this, though, that again will leave that important outer layer of skin in place.
 First, wash and dry your hands and the affected area.
 Next, sterilize a needle by swiping it with rubbing alcohol.
 Then, poke a hole near the border of the bubble and gently press on it to drain the fluid from the hole.
 Now, apply anti-bacterial ointment and cover with a bandage.
 Periodically soaking your foot in Epsom salts will help to draw out any excess fluid, but remember to cover the blister again afterward to protect it from infection.

 Banishing Those Bubbles

 Prevent future blisters by keeping your feet moisturized—dry skin is more prone to friction.
 Also, opt for moisture–wicking socks with reinforced heels and toes.
 Be sure that your shoes fit properly, too.
 There should be a thumb’s width of space in front.
 Make sure there’s no slipping going on when you step either.
 For more tips on treating blisters, or avoiding them in the first place, give Carolina Podiatry Group a call.
-Make an appointment by dialing (803) 285-1411 in Lancaster, SC, or (803) 548-FEET in Fort Mill, SC.
+Make an appointment by dialing (803) 285-1411 in Lancaster, SC, or (803) 548-FEET in Indian Land, SC.
 Brandon Percival, DPM, Julie Percival, DPM, and William Harris IV, DPM, are happy to help you get up and running again so you can stop singing the blues and start whistling Dixie!